zcmiao/Topic/README.md

 # Welcome

-Welcome to **Cost-effective Online Trending Topic Detection and Popularity Prediction for Microblogging** System.
+Welcome to the system of **Cost-effective Online Trending Topic Detection and Popularity Prediction for Microblogging**.

 # Source Code
 Please read the readme file in `src` directory for more details.